 This refers to a fracture that causes the skull to indent or extend into the brain cavity.

-A basal fracture occurs in the floor of the skull: the areas around the eyes, ears, nose, or back, near the spine.
+A basal fracture occurs in the floor of the skull: the areas around the eyes, ears, nose, or at the top of the neck, near the spine.

 In addition to the above types, fractures can also classify as: